 United Way of Kennebec Valley, in partnership with dozens of community leaders, is spearheading a broad effort to establish 10-year community goals in health, education and financial stability.
 These measurable goals will be community-set and community-achieved by the people who live, work and/or play in Kennebec County.
 Ultimately, we aim to have hundreds of organizations and individuals united under our community’s shared vision, which we all will work together to create.

 This work is being led by the Kennebec Valley Goal-Setting Council, comprised of 17 community leaders from the business, nonprofit and government sectors.
 Co-chaired by Chuck Hays of MaineGeneral and Katie Doherty of the Kennebec Valley Chamber of Commerce, the Council will oversee the establishment of regional goals with associated indicators and strategies.
-Three expert panels will rely on community conversations with and surveys of diverse and numerous people, which are taking place now through June 2021.
-In total, more than 50 local leaders are overseeing the process.
+Three expert panels will rely on community conversations with and surveys of diverse and numerous people, which occurred in spring 2021.
+In total, more than 70 local leaders are overseeing the process.

 1. Population & COVID-19 Context – This paper provides background and context for the white papers on UWKV’s three priority areas: health, education and financial stability.
 The research offers an overview of the population in terms of size, age distribution, gender and sexuality, race/ethnicity, languages spoken at home, immigration, and people with disabilities.
 The paper also provides a snapshot of the immediate impact COVID-19 has had on local families.